 Even without a formal database, perl module Data::Table provides an easy to use SQL interface that works well in conjunction with DBI::DBD for creating dynamic HTML on this apache server.

 A more complete Industry Browser demonstrates the use of these various preparation methods.
 Each method called from this Browser for examining an industry's data uses a slightly different means of organizing the data.
-A rating (number of stars) is best if the number is larger.
-A ranking is best when the number is smaller.
+A rating (number of Stars) is best if the number is larger.
+A ranking is best when the H-Rank (or C-rank) number is smaller.
 However all the data is commonly derived from comma delimited files using perl that incorporates Modules like Data::Table or DBI.
 For colors Green is typically best followed by Yellow.

 George Elgin||Questions or Comments|